 Stress and Relaxation Techniques

 Relaxation techniques may produce a reduction of stress and anxiety in people with ongoing health problems.
 These techniques have also been shown to be useful for older adults with anxiety.
-Movement Therapy is becoming a popular form of therapy for older adults.
+Movement-Dance Therapy is becoming an increasingly popular form of therapy for older adults.

 Meditation